romz-pl/yumbo/doc/yumbo-evolution.md

-# 📅 Yumbo.
-Evolution of System Development
+# 📅 Yumbo's evolution.
+From Concept to Maturity

 The important thing is that Yumbo has gone through the entire cycle of advanced software development and can now be treated as a mature program.